Bug report #20077

 Under Windows I added "export SQLITE_USE_OGR_VFS=YES" in my system environment variables.
 Afterwards I had to log off and on again so that the change would have an effect.
 Thank you very much for pointing that out!

 In view of the fact that geopackage will replace shape as the default format in the future, maybe we should set this system variables during installation in future QGIS versions.
 I believe that in practice many users use network drives (because of a central data backup, data sharing, etc.).

-#4 Updated by Even Rouault almost 2 years ago
+#4 Updated by Even Rouault over 4 years ago

 The use of SQLITE_USE_OGR_VFS=YES has the side effect of not implementing SQLite locking, which explains the speed increase.
 But this may lead to database corruption in case of concurrent edits.
 So this is not the perfect solution.
 But that migt be something to enable when the database is detected to be on a network share

-#5 Updated by Burghardt Scholle almost 2 years ago
+#5 Updated by Burghardt Scholle over 4 years ago

 Okay, that's not nice, of course.
 The concurrent use is one of the main advantage when storing data on a shared network folder.
 What surprises me is that the problems only occur when one assign a table name that already existed in the geopackage.
 If one create a new table with an unused name, these problems do not occur.
 With QGIS master, a table with a previously used name is created correctly - it only takes forever.
 I don't understand why there is such a huge difference between a geopackage stored locally or in the network.